ONS-Innovation/github-policy-dashboard/docs/screen_designs.md

 # GitHub Policy Dashboard Screen Designs

 Below are the screen designs which were created between requirement scoping and development.
 These designs have been revised with stakeholders to provide a baseline for what the dashboard *should* look like.
-Not all design cues were carried into the final development and, ;ikewise to the [initial scoping](./initial_scoping.md), may no longer fully represent the UI within the project.
+Not all design cues were carried into the final development and, likewise to the [initial scoping](./initial_scoping.md), may no longer fully represent the UI within the project.

 ## Repository Analysis